-The app structure is simple, its functionality is very minimum but not the UI.
-They have a list of requirements that they want to add to the current app, which requires more strategic planning.
+They have a list of requirements that wait to be added to the current app, which requires more strategic planning.

 Stakeholders Interviews & Defining Problems

-With the product vision and cognitive walkthrough results in mind, I did a round of interview with their core team members, including product manager, brand designer, developer and nutritionist, to know more about the requirements, resources and the works they have done.
+With the product vision and cognitive walkthrough results in mind, I conducted a round of interview with their core team members, including product manager, brand designer, developer and nutritionist, and identified the Product Vision, User Goals, Scope of the project.

 Act as a personal nutritionist, people who use it do not need to think about planning, they can just follow the instructions.